 We obtain deposits from consumers either directly or through affinity relationships and through third-party securities brokerage firms that offer our deposits to their customers.
-We had \$44.7 billion in deposits acquired directly or through affinity relationships and \$23.1 billion in deposits originated through securities brokerage firms as of December 31, 2018, compared to \$39.4 billion and \$19.4 billion, respectively, as of December 31, 2017.
-Competition from other financial services firms that use deposit funding, the rates and services we offer on our deposit products, and our ability to maintain a high level of customer experience may affect deposit renewal rates, costs or availability.
+We had \$54.4 billion in deposits acquired directly or through affinity relationships and \$18.3 billion in deposits originated through securities brokerage firms as of December 31, 2019, compared to \$44.7 billion and \$23.1 billion, respectively, as of December 31, 2018.
+Competition from other financial services firms that use deposit funding, the rates and services we offer on our deposit products, and our ability to maintain a high-quality customer experience may affect deposit renewal rates, costs or availability.
 Changes we make to the rates offered on our deposit products may affect our profitability (through funding costs) and our liquidity (through volumes raised).
-In addition, our ability to maintain existing or obtain additional deposits may be impacted by factors, including factors beyond our control, such as: perceptions about our financial strength or quality of deposit servicing or online banking generally, which could reduce the number of consumers choosing to place deposits with us; third parties continuing or entering into affinity relationships with us; disruptions in technology services or the internet, generally; or third-party securities brokerage firms continuing to offer our deposit products.
+In addition, our ability to maintain existing or obtain additional deposits may be impacted by factors, including factors beyond our control, such as: perceptions about our reputation, brand, financial strength or quality of deposit servicing or branchless banking generally, which could reduce the number of consumers choosing to place deposits with us; third parties continuing or entering into affinity relationships or marketing arrangements with us; disruptions in technology services or the internet, generally; or third-party securities brokerage firms continuing to offer our deposit products.

 Our ability to obtain deposit funding and offer competitive interest rates on deposits is also dependent on capital levels of our bank subsidiaries.
 The FDIA in certain circumstances prohibits insured banks, such as our subsidiary Discover Bank, from accepting brokered deposits (as defined in the FDIA) and applies other restrictions, such as a cap on interest rates we may pay.
 See "Business - Supervision and Regulation" and Note 17: Capital Adequacy to our consolidated financial statements for more information.
-While Discover Bank met the FDIC's definition of "well-capitalized" as of December 31, 2018, and has no restrictions regarding acceptance of brokered deposits or setting of interest rates, there can be no assurance that it will continue to meet this definition.
+While Discover Bank met the FDIC's definition of "well-capitalized" as of December 31, 2019, and has no restrictions regarding acceptance of brokered deposits or setting of interest rates, there can be no assurance that it will continue to meet this definition.
 Additionally, our regulators can adjust the requirements to be "well-capitalized" at any time and have authority to place limitations on our deposit businesses, including the interest rate we pay on deposits.